Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Bouncing Balls and Falling Toast.md

 # Bouncing Balls and Falling Toast

 **Looking at odd properties of bodies with spin.** - A selection of mechanics experiments which investigate the properties of bodies with added spin.
-From bouncing balls of walls to dropping toast from tables we find out the hidden influence of angular momentum and why it makes our carpet buttery.
+From bouncing balls off walls to dropping toast from tables we find out the hidden influence of angular momentum and why it makes our carpet buttery.

-Last initially checked on 2022-02-05 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk)
+Last initially checked on 2023-02-18 by Maggie Goulden (mcg58@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->